derekso/openstack-monasca-default-alarms/README.md

 ## Reference

-The origin work can be reference at here.
+The origin work can be referenced from here.

 https://github.com/hpcloud-mon/ansible-monasca-default-alarms